 No. Faculty would not be expected to submit their own works.
 The library would conduct this process as below:

-What types of scholarship would be covered by this policy?
+What types of scholarship is covered by this policy?

-This policy would apply only to peer-reviewed journal articles.
-It would not apply to books, performances, or other forms of scholarship.
+This policy applies only to peer-reviewed journal articles.
+It does not apply to books, performances, or other forms of scholarship.

 Will I need to pay APCs to make my work open access?

-No. An open access policy supports green open access, which opens up access to your work without your needing to pay an article processing charge.
+No. The Open Access Policy supports green open access, which opens up access to your work without your needing to pay an article processing charge.
 Instead of the journal itself publishing the work open access, a copy of the work is deposited into an open access repository.

 Open access policies are very common and were largely adopted by universities ten years ago: